jhn-nt/dpsdc/README.md

-# Disparity Proxies and Social Determinants of Care Workshop
+# Adherence to Frequency of Turnings Protocol in Mechanically Ventilated Patients in MIMIC-IV
 ##